maybe-maybe-not/CTF-Writeups/2022/Stack the Flags/web/Blacksmith.md

 > Access the weapon shop API at: http://host:port

 The Blacksmith is a challenge that requires us to interact with a shop through a flask API.
-This shop has a scrapped loyalty challenge that supposedly prevent's us from gaining loyalty by buying some items.
+This shop has a scrapped loyalty system that supposedly prevents us from gaining loyalty by buying items.
 The database for the shop is a simple dictionary, storing the customers and items available for purchase.
 ```py
 Weapon = namedtuple("Weapon", ["name", "price", "loyalty_points"])
 RestrictedLoyalty = namedtuple("RestrictedLoyalty", ["fame", "point_history"])